Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
-You don’t have to agree with my inputs, I recommend redoing the calculations yourself and playing with them.
-Because we are looking at Southern Cross Media Group as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighed average cost of capital, WACC) which accounts for debt.
-In this calculation I’ve used 8.6%, which is based on a levered beta of 0.800.
-This is derived from the Bottom-Up Beta method based on comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.
+If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
+The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
+Given that we are looking at Southern Cross Media Group as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
+In this calculation we've used 8.1%, which is based on a levered beta of 0.978.
+Beta is a measure of a stock's volatility, compared to the market as a whole.
+We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

 - Financial Health: Does SXL have a healthy balance sheet?
 Take a look at our free balance sheet analysis with six simple checks on key factors like leverage and risk.

 - Future Earnings: How does SXL's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.